dell/OpenManage-Enterprise/README.md

 ## OME/OME-M and Plugin API Samples / Cookbooks

 This repository hosts cookbooks for OME/OME-M and associated plugins.
-For script samples specific to OME/OME-M please look for script samples contained in "Core".
-Plugin script samples are in the "Plugin" folder and categorized further by plugin name.
+For script examples specific to OME/OME-M please look for script samples contained in "Core".
+Plugin script examples are in the "Plugin" folder and categorized further by plugin name.

+## Ensure OME is up to date!

+There is a known bug in older versions of OME which casuses the API to target multiple hosts when only one or a few targets are specified.
+We suggest you update to 3.5.0 or higher.

 ## Script Documentation